Books are a great way to exercise our brains.

 I had to remember the entire periodic table.

-So how did I study that boring chemistry book and learned the periodic table of elements?
+So how did I study that boring chemistry book and learn the periodic table of elements?

 I tried to find metaphors on the web.